 This course is a continuation of General Vascular Sonography I. Basic vascular anatomy, vascular physics and instrumentation, hemodynamics and pathological patterns will be reviewed.
 Topics for this course will include peripheral arterial systems, abdominal and pelvic vasculature and correlative imaging studies.

-Prerequisites: DMSG1321, DMSG1210, DMSG1810, DMSG1220, DMSG1820, DMSG2230, DMSG2710, DMSG2810, DMSG2210, HPRS1320 examinations discussed in didactic courses.
-Students begin to master sonography equipment and complete sonography procedures under direct supervision.
-Prerequisites: DMSG1321, DMSG1210, DMSG1810, DMSG1220, DMSG1820, HPRS1320
+DMSG1321, DMSG1210, DMSG1810, DMSG1220, DMSG1820, DMSG2230, DMSG2710, DMSG2810, DMSG28

+DMSG2210, HPRS1320